yashsinha1611/sfdocs_Build_AI/docs/Integrations/os/linux/filestats_plugin.md

 - [sfAgent](/docs/Quick_Start/getting_started#sfagent) must be installed

-- The cpuLoadStats plugin requires sysstat to be installed
+- The fileStats plugin requires sysstat to be installed

 To install Sysstat in CentOS/RHEL: